Planning Survey And Evaluation Question And Answers

 • Periodontal probe-30/examiner

-• Several pair of tweezer
+• Several pairs of tweezer

-• Container & concentrated sterilizing solution
+• Container and concentrated sterilizing solution

 • A wash basin